Basset-Hound-OSINT/osint-resources/references/references_01/OffcierCia.md

 **According to [wondersmith_rae](https://wondersmithrae.medium.com/training-yourself-to-be-an-analytical-thinker-476bdb7e7c99)**: In classical rhetoric, the “elements of circumstance” created by Aristotle have been used to analyze rhetorical questions for ages.
 They also apply to modern-day analysis and can be used as a foundation for an investigation. **(Who, what, when, where, why, in what way, by what means)**

 A condensed yet equally valuable version of the elements is called the “5W’s and an H” or Who, What, When, Where, Why, and How.
 These questions have been used in rhetoric, religious study, police investigations, journalism, and by lawyers since ancient Greece.
 It is said that an investigation can not be truly complete until all of the Ws and the H can be answered.

-Applying the same elements to our OSINT investigations we can ask and answer similar questions.
-By [answering](https://officercia.mirror.xyz/y7qzSLS8qZuU_fdHcrYyN7eZxGzfo_Z5avmNHqhbrZU) the 5W’s a narrative begins to emerge from our collected data.
-It is now up to us as analysts to connect the dots in a succinct way.
-The catch is, that anyone who has done research knows that when information starts to be uncovered it is easy to get stuck in a rabbit hole.

 - [The Power of Shutting Down Your Senses: How to Boost Your Creativity and Have a Clear Mind](https://buffer.com/resources/the-power-of-shutting-down-your-senses-how-to-boost-your-creativity-and-have-a-clear-mind/amp/)
 - [Using the OSINT Mind-State for Better Online Investigations](https://www.sans.org/webcasts/atmic-talk-osint-mind-state-online-investigations-114115/)